Jack Lemmon: 1959–1969: Breakthrough and stardom

-1966–1978: Mid-career

 In 1966, Lemmon began the first of his many collaborations with actor Walter Matthau in The Fortune Cookie.
 The film has been described by the British film critic Philip French as their "one truly great film".
 Matthau went on to win an Academy Award for his performance in the film.
 Another nine films with them co-starring eventually followed, including The Odd Couple (1968), The Front Page (1974), and Buddy Buddy (1981).
 In 1967, Lemmon's production company Jalem produced the film Cool Hand Luke, which starred Paul Newman in the lead role.
 The film was a box-office and critical success.
 Newman, in gratitude, offered him the role of the Sundance Kid in Butch Cassidy and the Sundance Kid, but Lemmon turned it down.
 The best-known Lemmon-Matthau film is The Odd Couple (1968), based on the Neil Simon play, with the lead characters being the mismatched Felix Unger (Lemmon) and Oscar Madison (Matthau), respectively neurotical and cynical.

+1970–1989: Established actor

 The much-admired comedy Kotch (1971), the only film Lemmon directed, starred Matthau, who was nominated for the Best Actor Oscar.
 The Out-of-Towners (1970) was another Neil Simon-scripted film in which Lemmon appeared.
 In 1972, at the 44th Academy Awards, Jack Lemmon presented the Honorary Academy Award to silent screen legend Charlie Chaplin.
 Lemmon starred with Juliet Mills in Avanti!
 (1972) and appeared with Matthau in The Front Page (1974).
 Both films were directed by Wilder.
 He felt Lemmon had a natural tendency toward overacting that had to be tempered; Wilder's biography Nobody's Perfect quotes the director as saying, "Lemmon, I would describe him as a ham, a fine ham, and with ham you have to trim a little fat."
 Wilder, though, also once said: "Happiness is working with Jack Lemmon".
 Lemmon in Save the Tiger (1973) plays Harry Stoner, a businessman in the garment trade who finds someone to commit arson by burning down his warehouse to avoid bankruptcy.
 The project was rejected by multiple studios, but Paramount was prepared to make the film if it were budgeted for only $1 million.
 Lemmon was so keen to play the part that he worked for union scale, then $165 a week.
 The role was demanding; like the character, Lemmon came close to breaking point: "I started to crack as the character did," he recalled.
 "I just kept getting deeper and deeper into the character's despair."
 For this film, Lemmon won the Best Actor Oscar.
 Having won the Best Supporting Actor Academy Award for Mister Roberts, he became the first actor to achieve that particular double, although Helen Hayes had achieved this feat three years earlier in the equivalent female categories.